wxsd-sales/video-for-wxcc/README.md

 This flow can be used only for demo purposes.

 Everything included is for demo and Proof of Concept purposes only.
 Use of the site is solely at your own risk.
-This site may contain links to third party content, which we do not warrant, endorse, or assume liability for.
+This site may contain links to third-party content, which we do not warrant, endorse, or assume liability for.
 These demos are for Cisco Webex use cases, but are not Official Cisco Webex Branded demos.

 ## Questions
 Please, contact the WXSD team at wxsd@external.cisco.com for questions.
 Or, if you're a Cisco internal employee, reach out to us on the Webex App via our bot (globalexpert@webex.bot).
 In the "Engagement Type" field, choose the "API/SDK Proof of Concept Integration Development" option to reach our team.